 On its most basic level, aggression with anxiety isn't "common."
 In fact, researchers have found that the stress hormone cortisol may actually inhibit an aggressive response, and since anxiety causes stress, it's implied that those with anxiety are more cautious.

-But just because it's not common doesn't mean it isn't there.
+But just because it's not common doesn't mean it doesn’t happen.
 In fact, there are many reasons that anxiety can lead to aggression.
-Start by taking my free 7 minute anxiety test to see if you may have anxiety.
-It may be nearly impossible to determine how your aggression started, but causes include:
+Here are some of the ways that anxiety can make you more prone to be aggressive or violent:

-- Fight or Flight Response Anxiety is the activation of the fight of flight response.
+- Fight or Flight Response Anxiety is caused by the activation of the fight or flight response.
 It's a response designed to keep you safe from danger, and it is supposed to only occur when you're faced with fear.
 Anxiety can be defined as the occurrence of the fight or flight response when there is no real danger.
-While the fight/flight response doesn't necessarily "cause" fighting, it does prime the body for a fight, so that those that are slightly more prone to fighting (either because of genetics or upbringing) feel more anger and aggressive.
+While the fight/flight response doesn't necessarily "cause" fighting, it is mediated by the release of adrenaline, which can make a person more aggressive.